duykhuongnguyen/duykhuongnguyen.github.io/_pages/about.md

 # About me

-I am a research resident at [VinAI Research](https://www.vinai.io) under the supervision of [Prof. Viet Anh Nguyen](https://vietanhnguyen.net) at VinAI Research.
+I am a research resident at [VinAI Research](https://www.vinai.io) under the supervision of [Prof. Viet Anh Nguyen](https://vietanhnguyen.net).
 I received a bachelor degree in computer science from Hanoi University of Science and Technology in 2022.

 My research interests lie on the intersection of model interpretability and robustness in machine learning.
 Lately, I have been focusing on algorithmic recourse and applications of graph neural networks.